gardener/gardener/docs/development/seed_network_policies.md

 The policy `allow-to-blocked-cidrs` allows pods with the label `networking.gardener.cloud/to-blocked-cidrs=allowed` to access IPs that are explicitly blocked for all control planes in a Seed cluster (configurable via `spec.networks.blockCIDRS`).
 This is used for instance to block the cloud provider's metadata service.

-Another network policy to be highlighted is `allow-to-seed-apiserver`.
+Another network policy to be highlighted is `allow-to-runtime-apiserver`.
 Some components need access to the Seed API Server.
-This can be allowed by labeling the pod with `networking.gardener.cloud/to-seed-apiserver=allowed`.
+This can be allowed by labeling the pod with `networking.gardener.cloud/to-runtime-apiserver=allowed`.
 This policy allows exactly the IPs of the `kube-apiserver` of the Seed.
-While all other policies have a static set of permissions (do not change during the lifecycle of the Shoot), the policy `allow-to-seed-apiserver` is reconciled to reflect the endpoints in the `default` namespace.
+While all other policies have a static set of permissions (do not change during the lifecycle of the Shoot), the policy `allow-to-runtime-apiserver` is reconciled to reflect the endpoints in the `default` namespace.
 This is required because endpoint IPs are not necessarily stable (think of scaling the Seed API Server pods or hibernating the Seed cluster (acting as a managed seed) in a local development environment).

 Furthermore, the following network policies exist in the Shoot namespace.